STIWARTs/STIWARTs/README.md

 ### SDE Intern — RootVestors
 December 2025 – June 2026 (Remote)

-Primary work is on **RootStudy (Superboard)**, RootVestors' AI-powered educational whiteboard platform connecting teachers, students, and learning resources into an interactive classroom system.
-The platform runs on PostgreSQL and pgvector for curriculum and resource search, MongoDB for application data, and integrates Gemini for lesson generation, PhET simulations, and Sarvam AI for voice transcription and playback.
+Primary work is on **Whiteboard**, RootVestors' AI-powered educational whiteboard platform connecting teachers, students, and learning resources into an interactive classroom system.
+The platform runs on PostgreSQL and pgvector for curriculum and resource search, MongoDB for application data, and integrates Gemini for lesson generation, PhET simulations, and Sarvam AI for voice transcription and playback and many more..

 Supporting tools and internal utilities built during the internship: